Visit the Garden! | Open Mon-Sat 10am-8pm, Sun 10am-4:30pm | Conservatory Closed Mondays | Free Admission | 1800 N Dixboro Rd, Ann Arbor. | Map

 The Styles

 Styles help each plant tell their stories and inspire reflection.
-Basic elements include the number of plants, how they are located in—as well as related to—the pot, and the visual movement the composition inspires.
+They include the number of plants, how they relate to the pot, and the visual movement the composition inspires.
 These styles are rooted in 2,000 years of the art’s development.

 The Display